-Last month, the United States Postal Service (USPS) announced a price increase, that if approved by the Postal Regulatory Commission (PRC), would be implemented on January 21, 2018.
+Last month, the United States Postal Service (USPS) announced a price increase, that will be implemented on January 21, 2018.

 The new price schedule includes increases to competitive products, market dominant products, and letter mail.
 Kurt Ruppel, Director of Postal Policy and Marketing Communications at IWCO Direct, does a great job of breaking down the increases per category.
 Click the link for the article, or see the highlights here.